runabrandes/pp5-elegant-essentials/README.md

 #### Bag

 On the bag page the user can see which products they have currently in their bag and what quantity of the products they have added to their bag.
-The user can also update the quantity of products in their bag as well as fully delete them from the bag.
+The user can also update the quantity of products in their bag as well as fully delete them.

 ![bag](documentation/site_pictures/bag.png)